aarhusgregersen/prisma-seed-minimal-reproduction/README.md

 ## Issue Description

 After migrating from Prisma 5 to Prisma 6 and moving seed configuration from `package.json` to `prisma.config.ts`, the seed command no longer executes.
-When running `pnpx prisma db seed`, nothing happens - no output, no errors, no seed execution.
+When running `pnpx prisma db seed` (from root), nothing happens - no output, no errors, no seed execution.

 ## Setup Structure